Get

 If you have a particularly active cat, it may be a good idea to refrain from using decorative cobwebs and wreaths.
 Your cat can get caught up and tangled in them, and this can put them at risk of injury.

-Fake blood is a popular product when it comes to Halloween, however, this product is considered unsafe for cats as it has artificial dyes which give it the appearance of blood.
+Fake blood is a popular Halloween product; however, this product is considered unsafe for cats as it has artificial dyes, which give it the appearance of blood.
 Likewise, smoke machines are considered hazardous for cats, as the smoke produced by them might be a respiratory irritant for cats.

 living room decorated for halloween